Published July 2018; updated August 2022

-Moral rights are distinct from any rights bestowed by copyright: they are personal, non-economic rights that can only apply to the creator of a work.
-Moral rights cannot be assigned or given away, however it is possible to consent to an act that would otherwise infringe moral rights.
+Moral rights are distinct from other rights bestowed by copyright: they are personal, non-economic rights that can only apply to the creator of a work.
+Moral rights cannot be bought, sold, or given away and they may continue after a creator’s death; however, it is possible to consent to an act that would otherwise infringe moral rights.

 There are three moral rights:

-- NSLA libraries support a balanced approach to copyright, which includes upholding both the legal and moral rights of copyright creators, as well as the rights of copyright users.
+- NSLA libraries support a balanced approach to copyright, which includes upholding both the legal and moral rights of copyright creators, as well as the rights of the users of copyrighted material.

-- NSLA libraries aim to ensure employees and volunteers understand the differences between copyright and moral rights, and how these are managed in practice within each library.
+- NSLA libraries aim to ensure employees, contractors and volunteers understand the differences between copyright and moral rights, and how these are managed in practice within each library.

-- While NSLA libraries undertake best efforts to respect and identify the authorship of employees and volunteers, it is acknowledged that in some circumstances it is reasonable not to identify the creator of a work.
+- While NSLA libraries undertake best efforts to respect and identify the authorship of employees, contractors and volunteers, it is acknowledged that in some circumstances it is reasonable not to identify the creator of a work.
 However, individuals retain the right to request attribution.

-- The decision to attribute an employee is dependent upon the purpose and manner in which the work was created and was intended to be used; whether the work is considered substantial or requiring considerable creative effort; and practicality.
+- The decision to attribute an employee, contractor or volunteer is dependent upon the purpose and manner in which the work was created and was intended to be used, and whether the work is considered substantial or requiring considerable creative effort.

-- NSLA libraries may request that employees and volunteers consent, on an individual or general basis, to activities which would otherwise infringe their moral rights.
-Ideally consent is managed via employment contracts or volunteer agreements; it is generally given in advance but may sometimes occur in arrears.
+- NSLA libraries may request that employees, contractors and volunteers consent, on an individual or general basis, to activities which would otherwise infringe their moral rights.
+Ideally consent is managed via contracts or agreements; it is generally given in advance but may sometimes occur in arrears.

 - Where a NSLA library attributes a creator, that attribution should be clear and prominent.